 Here are a few examples of our work:

 Meet Diya*, an 8 year old girl who lives in one of Mumbai’s slum communities.
 Coming home one day Diya was pulled into an alley, assaulted, and sexually abused.
 When JVI heard of her horrific story, we knew we had to help.
 JVI collaborated with partner organization Prerana to build a case against the perpetrator, gathering evidence and testimonies, and working with prosecutors as the case progressed through the court system.
 Through these efforts a conviction was secured, putting the assailant behind bars for 10 years.
 Because of this victory a predator was removed from the community.
 JVI partners continue to work with Diya, supporting her as she recovers with dignity and the peace of mind that she is safe from her abuser.

-Equipping Local Leaders to Improve Their Community
+Equipping Local Leaders to

 In another slum community, JVI collaborated with ACT, an NGO that works closely with churches serving in Mumbai.
 Through ACT and a local church, JVI helped the community organize and file a legal petition requesting government assistance in eradicating disease-carrying mosquitoes and closing open sewers to improve sanitation in the community.